ray-project/ray/doc/source/raysgd/raysgd_pytorch.rst

 Initialization Functions
 ------------------------

-.. warning:: This is still an experimental API and is subject to change without warning.

 You may want to run some initializers on each worker when they are started.
 This may be something like setting an environment variable or downloading some data.
 You can do this via the ``initialization_hook`` parameter: